Littering is an offence under section 87 of the Environmental Protection Act 1990.

 You are guilty of littering if you throw down, drop or otherwise deposit any litter in any private or public place open to the air, to which the public have access.

-You can report any incidents of littering, including from a car using our online form.
+You can report littering, including from a car using our online form.

 To complete this form you will need to:

 - give us your name, address and contact details